7 Sivan 5786 · 23rd May 2026

 "His brother's a doctor!"

-The comedic premise here is that Jews ascribe great prestige to doctors — even more so than holding one of the most powerful offices in the world.
+The comedic premise here is that Jews ascribe great prestige to doctors – even more so than holding one of the most powerful offices in the world.
 Who can blame us?
-After all, becoming a doctor requires intellectual aptitude, years of study, and hard work, after which you go on to a career with a healthy salary where you save lives.
-To become president, all you need is people rich enough to fund your campaign along with a plurality of people willing to vote for you.
-As comedian George Carlin put it: "In America, anyone can become president.
+After all, becoming a doctor requires intellectual aptitude, years of study, and hard work – after which you go on to a career with a healthy salary where you save lives.
+To become president, all you need is people rich enough to fund your campaign along with a plurality of people willing to vote for you - as comedian George Carlin put it "In America, anyone can become president.
 That's the problem."

 Last week's Parsha, Bamidbar, focuses on how each individual in the community is valued – we are all counted.
 It ends with the laws of porterage for the Kohathite clans.
 The second verse of the last chapter: